baselime/docs/sending-data/lambda-logs.md

 Once you connect your AWS account to Baselime, Baselime automatically create [CloudWatch Logs subscription filters](https://docs.aws.amazon.com/AmazonCloudWatch/latest/logs/SubscriptionFilters.html) to automatically ingest logs from your AWS Lambda functions.

+Baselime automatically captures logs for newly created AWS Lambda functions, and enables you to query and visualise logs across log groups and log streams.

 !!!
 Essential
 To effectively monitor your applications deployed on AWS on Baselime, it is essential to send AWS Lambda logs.
 !!!